wagerr/wagerr/doc/bootstrap.md

 	~/.bitcoin/

 ### Importing the blockchain
-Now start the Bitcoin client software.
+Now start the Wagerr client software.
 It should show "Importing blocks from disk" like the image below.
 ![Fig5](img/bootstrap5.png)

 Wait until the import finishes.
 The client will download the last days not covered by the import.
 Congratulations you have successfully imported the blockchain!